6 ebook marketing tips to guarantee sales

-Alternatively, you can display your reviews on a dedicated testimonial page or simply publish reviews on your storefront where your ebook is listed for sale, just like David Delahunty, author of 5 Ideas a Day, does.
+Alternatively, you can display your reviews on a dedicated testimonial page or simply publish reviews on your product page where your ebook is listed for sale, just like Robin Harford, author of The Green Path, does.

-If you’re looking for a streamlined way to manage your storefront, take advantage of this no-obligation 14-day trial, where you’ll find a simple dashboard that allows you to upload, sell, and promote your ebook without wrestling any cumbersome tech issues.
+If you’re looking for a streamlined way to manage your website, take advantage of this no-obligation 14-day trial, where you’ll find a simple dashboard that allows you to upload, sell, and promote your ebook without wrestling any cumbersome tech issues.

 Regardless of where you post your reviews, be sure to feature them as much as possible.